vyasishanatc194/farmersfeeding/wp-content/plugins/flexy-breadcrumb/README.txt

 * Initial release

 == Upgrade Notice ==
-= 1.1.0 =
+= 1.1.1 =
-1.1.0 is a major release with default posts page trail, having highest category on post detail page and some breadcrumb schema fixes.
+1.1.1 is a minor release with the fix of breadcrumb trail erros with Google Search Console.